puyacodes/pdcsc/README.md

 # Introduction

-`@puya/pdcsc` is a cli tool developed in nodejs for managing `.sql` database repositories.
-It creates/updates changesets based on changes detected in feature branches in their `.sql` files in a `./Scripts` folder.
+`@puya/pdcsc` or in short `pdcsc` is a CLI tool developed in `nodejs` for managing `.sql` database repositories that target `Microsoft` `SQL Server` databases.

+It creates/updates changeset files based on `.sql` files' changes detected in feature branches in a `./Scripts` folder.

-It can be integrated in cicd pipelines like `gitlab pipeline` and `azurdevops pipeline` and is able to apply changeset(s) on custom databases upon merging feature branches.
+The tool can be integrated in cicd pipelines like `gitlab pipeline` and `azurdevops pipeline` and is also able to apply changeset(s) on custom databases upon merging branches.

-It can also be used to apply changesets on a custom database manually, making the database up-to-date with the lastest changes which can be a handy tool for support teams.
+Last but not least, `pdcsc` can also be used manually to update a custom database by applying changesets on it, making the database up-to-date with the lastest changes of the project.
+Thus, `pdcsc` can be a handy tool for support teams as well.

+# What does `pdcsc` mean?
+It is an acronym for `Puya Data Changeset Creator`. `Puya` is a `persian` word (`پویا`), meaning `dynamic`.

+It means a tool that creates changesets for dynamic data or dynamic databases.

 # What does `pdcsc` do?
 - It manages a database repository containing `.sql` files.
 - It targets database schema management, not the data inside of a database.
-- It creates changeset scripts for modifications developers perform in each branch.
+- It creates changeset scripts for modifications developers do in their feature branches.
 - It assists in having a smooth and streamlined ci/cd workflow to update database of a product/project.
 - It provides a safe, smooth and automated mechanism to apply schema updates on `SQL Server` databases.
 - It is a tool best used in teams, but can be used by single developers as well.

 # What does not `pdcsc` do?
-- It does not merge `.sql` files and generate a single bundle to create the database together with all its objects.
+- It does not merge `.sql` files and generate a single bundle for creating the database (together with all its objects).
-- It dos not work in an `Up/Down` mindset.
-It always works in an `Up` midset.
+- It dos not work in an `Up/Down` fashion.
+It always works in an `Up` fashion.
 - It does not have anything to do with a project's business logic.

 # Why not `Up/Down`?
 Lets accept this.
 Most of the time we are going `Up`.
 We go `Down` mostly in case of errors.

-Going back is a dangerous thing.
+Going back is in real a dangerous and daunting happening.
 It can lead to data loss.

-The way `pdcsc` works together with proper ci/cd scripts, ensures that database is updated without any errors.
+The way `pdcsc` works together with proper ci/cd scripts ensures that database is updated without any errors - most of the time if not always.

-If we know we always are go up step by step and we are always safe, there is no need to go down.
+If we always go up step by step and we are safe in each step, there should not be a need to go down - in theory.

+If something failed, we can issue a hotfix and apply the fix immediately to counter the bug.

+Again, we are going up to resolve and fix the issue.

 # Features